-The system used in the energy model is based on a closed loop glycol system with a SunEarth Empire EC40 solar collector plate with an 80 gallon Rheem Solaraide HE (heat exchange) tank.
-The collector was oriented to the South and the angle was set to the angle of the roof slope in order to approximate the most realistic installation of the panel on the roof.
-The resultant energy savings was a 11.1% decrease in the overall whole house energy consumption.
+The system used in the energy model is based on an integrated collector storage (ICS) system, similar to CopperSun by Sun Systems.
+The collector is oriented to the South and the angle was set to the angle of the roof slope in order to approximate the most realistic installation of the panel on the roof.
+The resultant energy savings was a 7.9% decrease in the overall whole house energy consumption.